Do you have a vegan or vegetarian coming for Thanksgiving dinner!?! Don’t panic.

 - Finely dice onions and celery.
 I use my veggie chopper to get this done quickly.

 - In a large pan, sauté celery and onion in oil over medium-high heat for 2 to 3 minutes.

 - Add garlic and sauté for 1 additional minute.

-- Stir in minced parsley and remove from heat.
+- Mince parsley.
+(I mince mine in my food processor.)
+Stir minced parsley into garlic and onions and remove from heat.

 - Stir in seasonings.

-- Line an 8-inch x 4-inch loaf pan with parchment paper.
-Spray with non-stick cooking spray and pack mixture into pan.
+- Line an 7-inch x 3-inch loaf pan with parchment paper.
+Spray with non-stick cooking spray and pack mixture firmly into pan.
 (Or see note below about making this into hash.)